Stefan Koubek: Tennis career

 Koubek started off 2002 with his best ever performance at a Grand Slam tournament by making the quarterfinals of the Australian Open.
 In the first round, Koubek came back from a 0–6 1–6 1–4 15–40 deficit to eventually defeat Cyril Saulnier, 0–6 1–6 7–6 6–4 8–6.
-In the next round he again came back from two sets to love down against James Blake, winning in five sets.
-Koubek then defeated Kristian Pless and Fernando González in the third and fourth round, before losing to Jiří Novák in the quarterfinals.
+In the next round, he again came back from two sets to love down against James Blake, winning in five sets.
+Koubek then defeated Kristian Pless and Fernando González in the third and fourth rounds, before losing to Jiří Novák in the quarterfinals.

 In the remainder of 2002, Koubek's best result was a quarterfinal appearance at the Hamburg Masters, losing to Tommy Robredo.
-Koubek then finished the year with seven consecutive first round losses.
+Koubek then finished the year with seven consecutive first-round losses.

 Koubek rebounded in 2003 by winning his third career title in Doha.
 Koubek won the tournament without dropping a set, defeating Jan-Michael Gambill in the final, and briefly holding the top spot in the ATP Champions Race.
 Koubek's form remained inconsistent, again losing seven consecutive first-round matches after his victory in Doha, before making the semi-finals in Munich, where he lost to Roger Federer.
 In Davis Cup, Koubek defeated the Belgian brothers Christophe and Olivier Rochus to help return Austria to the World Group.

 Koubek made the third round at the 2004 French Open before losing to David Nalbandian.
 In Thomas Muster's debut as Davis Cup captain, Koubek was instrumental in preserving Austria's status in the World Group, winning both singles matches over Tim Henman and Greg Rusedski.

 Koubek tested positive for glucocorticosteroids at the 2004 French Open after receiving an injection for an injured wrist; he was subsequently suspended for three months.
-The ITF rejected Koubek's appeal of the suspension, though acknowledging that Koubek had not used the drugs to enhance performance.
+The ITF rejected Koubek's appeal of the suspension, but acknowledged that Koubek had not used the drugs to enhance performance.

-Koubek forfeited his points and prize money from Roland Garros, though his results subsequent to Roland Garros were not disqualified.
+Koubek forfeited his points and prize money from Roland Garros, but his results before Roland Garros were not disqualified.